ekernf01/freezr/README.md

 ####FAQ

+- I'm new to R. How do I access the help/manual page for your package?

+ Type `?freezr::freeze`.

 - Why not just use Git?

     - `freezr` is meant to be more accessible to software non-experts, especially wet-lab biologists.